nschloe/tikzplotlib/README.md

         \setlength\figurewidth{6cm}
         \input{myfile.tikz}

-  3. Add the contents of myfile.tikz into your LaTeX source code; a convenient way of doing so is to use \input{/path/to/myfile.tikz}.
+3. Add the contents of `myfile.tikz` into your LaTeX source code; a convenient way of doing so is to use `\input{/path/to/myfile.tikz}`.
 Also make sure that at the header of your document the packages TikZ and Pgfplots are
    included:

         \usepackage{tikz}
         \usepackage{pgfplots}

    Optionally, to use features of the latest Pgfplots package (as of Pgfplots 1.3), insert

         \pgfplotsset{compat=newest}

+### License

+matplotlib2tikz is published under the GNU Lesser General Public License v3.0.

+### Contributing

 If you experience bugs, would like to contribute, have nice examples of what matplotlib2tikz can do, or if you are just looking for more information, then